Sections of This Topic Include

 3. Celebrate accomplishments.

-Many hard-working people seem to believe that celebrating accomplishments is a form of complacency, that the job should be celebration in itself.
+Many hard-working people seem to believe that celebrating accomplishments is a form of complacency, and that the job should be a celebration in itself.
 Those beliefs can hold true maybe for the first couple years of the leader’s job.
 Then the grind gets old.
 It is critical for employees to recognize that they are accomplishing something – it is usually not enough to be continually “working for the cause.”
 Take time out to recognize what did get done and celebrate the accomplishments.